Skip to main content

 • Using provision maps to measure progress

-• Holding annual reviews for pupils with EHC plans or IPRAs
+• Holding annual reviews for pupils with EHCPs or IPRAs

 Enabling pupils with SEND to engage in activities available to those in the school who do not have SEND

-All pupils have the opportunity to partake in Outdoor Education once a week at The Heights, which involves activities such as mountain biking, kayaking and climbing.
+All pupils have the opportunity to partake in Outdoor Education as an option, which involves activities such as mountain biking, kayaking and climbing.
 Pupils are also able to take part in a number of school visits both within and outside the local area to support and enhance the curriculum.
 A risk assessment will always be carried out and procedures are put in place to ensure that no child will be unable to participate.
 Physical activities are included as part of the curriculum and cover a wide range of sports and exercise.
-Extra-curricular activities take place on selected days after school.
+Extra Curricular activities are timetabled into the school day including games club, art and film clubs, and sport such as football and boxing.

 For further information please see the school’s Accessibility Plan on the school website.